Buildings shake, schools evacuated as quake hits east Taiwan

 TAIPEI (Reuters) - An earthquake of magnitude 6.1 struck Taiwan’s coastal city of Hualien on Thursday, shaking buildings and temporarily suspending subway services in the capital Taipei, but there were no immediate reports of damage or casualties.

-Local television footage showed school children being evacuated from buildings, while a weather bureau official said it was the largest quake to hit the island so far this year.
+Television footage showed school children being evacuated from buildings, while a weather bureau official said it was the largest quake to hit the island so far this year.

-A large crack could be seen in the center of a road in Taipei’s eastern district of Xinyi, the city’s financial hub.

 The quake hit at a depth of 18 km (11 miles), the Central Weather Bureau said.

-Note: (This story was corrected to remove third paragraph reference to a crack in a road.)